Model Theory of R-trees: R -trees

-That an $\R$-tree is $0$-hyperbolic tells us that for any 3 points $a, b, c$ the segment $[a,b]$ is contained in $[b,c]\cup [c,a]$.
-Thus, either $a, b, c$ are in a single piecewise segment contained in $[b,c]\cup [c,a]$, or the subtree spanned by $a, b, c$ is comprised of the segments $[a, Y], [b,Y]$ and $[c, Y]$, which share only the point $Y=Y(a,b,c)$, making that subtree ``Y-shaped" and explaining the terminology defined above.
-Points $a, b, c$ are arranged along a piecewise segment in some order if and only if $Y(a,b,c)$ is the one of $a, b, c$ that is between the other two.
-(See \cite[2.1.2]{C}.)
+That an $\R$-tree is $0$-hyperbolic tells us that for any 3 points $a, b, c$ the segment $[a,b]$ is contained in $[b,c]\cup [c,a]$, by \ref{triangle property} and \ref{0hyp}.
+Thus, the subtree $E$ spanned by $a, b, c$ is comprised of the segments $[a, Y], [b,Y]$ and $[c, Y]$, which share only the point $Y=Y(a,b,c)$.
+Therefore we have two possibilities: either $Y$ is one of $a,b,c$ and $E$ is the segment connecting the other two; or $Y \not\in \{a,b,c\}$ and $E$ is ``Y-shaped", explaining the notation introduced in \ref{Ypoint} above.
+(See Chiswell \cite[2.1.2]{C}.)

 \begin{definition} Let $M$ be an $\R$-tree.
 If $c\in M$ is such that there do \emph{not} exist $a,b\in M\setminus \{c\}$ with $c\in [a,b]$, then $c$ is called an {\it endpoint} of $M$.
-Equivalently, an endpoint is a point with degree one. \end{definition}
+Equivalently, an endpoint is a point with degree at most one. \end{definition}

-Note that if $A$ is finite, $E_A=\overline{E_A}$ and $E_A$ is complete with finite diameter.
-If an $\R$-tree $M$ is finitely spanned, then there is a unique smallest set of elements of $M$ that spans $M$, namely the endpoints of $M$.